jayKayEss/Flapper/README.md

     var options = {
       width: 6,             // number of digits
-      format: null,         // options for jquery.format, if loaded
+      format: null,         // options for jquery.numberformatter, if loaded
       align: 'right',       // aligns values to the left or right of display
       padding: '&nbsp;',    // value to use for padding
       chars: null,          // array of characters that Flapper can display